The Teaching Opportunity of a Lifetime

 (Non-US citizens must have legal permission to work in the US; we cannot sponsor employment visas.)

-All positions are open until filled.
-Our goal is to fill senior positions no later than Feb.
-1 and Teaching Assistant positions by March 1.
+All positions are open until filled; our goal is to fill all positions by Feb.
+1.

 The curriculum includes lectures in celestial mechanics, vector calculus, observational astronomy, introductory programming in VPython, and other subjects according to faculty interest and time available.